AryanJain2504/live-auction-app/README.md

 # live-auction-app
-This is a live auction app built using servicenow
+This is a live auction bidding application built using servicenow.